SDGforskning/sdg-strings/SDG03_query_action_WoS.md

     OR "polio*"
     OR "yellow fever"
-    OR "sexually transmitted disease$" OR "sexually transmitted infection$"
+    OR "sexually transmitted disease$" OR "sexually transmitted infection$" OR "syphilis"
+    OR "amebiasis"
+    OR "cryptosporidiosis" OR "cryptosporidium infection$"
+    OR "giardiasis" OR "giardia infection$"
+    OR "shigellosis"
+    OR "cronobacter infection$"
+    OR "acanthamoeba"
+    OR "balamuthia"
+    OR "naegleria"
+    OR "sappinia"
+    OR "typhoid"
+    OR "diarrheal disease$"

     OR "neglected tropical disease$"
-    OR "Buruli ulcer"
+    OR "buruli ulcer"
     OR "chagas"
     OR "dengue"
     OR "chikungunya"
-    OR "dracunculiasis"
-    OR "guinea-worm disease"
+    OR "dracunculiasis" OR "guinea-worm disease"
     OR "echinococcosis"
+    OR "foodborne trematodiases"
-    OR "leishmaniasis"
+    OR "human african trypanosomiasis" OR "sleeping sickness" OR "leishmaniasis"
     OR "leprosy"
     OR "lymphatic filariasis"
-    OR "mycetoma"
-    OR "chromoblastomycosis"
-    OR "onchocerciasis"
-    OR "river blindness"
+    OR "mycetoma" OR "chromoblastomycosis" OR "deep mycoses" OR "onchocerciasis" OR "river blindness"
-    OR "foodborne termatodiases"
     OR "rabies"
     OR "scabies"
     OR "schistosomiasis"
     OR "soil-transmitted helminthiases"
     OR "snakebite envenoming"
-    OR "taeniasis"
-    OR "cysticercosis"
+    OR "taeniasis" OR "cysticercosis"
     OR "trachoma"
     OR "yaws"
-    OR "human african trypanosomiasis"
-    OR "sleeping sickness"
   )
-  NEAR/10
+  NEAR/15
-      ("prevent*" OR "combat*" OR "fight*" OR "reduc*" OR "alleviat*" OR "treat*" OR "cure" OR "cured" OR    "eradicat*" OR "eliminat*" OR "tackl*"
+      ("prevent*" OR "combat*" OR "fight*" OR "reduc*" OR "alleviat*" OR "treat*" OR "cure" OR "cured" OR "eradicat*" OR "eliminat*" OR "tackl*" OR "end" OR "ended" OR "ending"
       OR
+        (
-        (("stop" OR "stopped" OR "stopping" OR "end" OR "ended" OR "ending" OR "limit" OR "limited" OR "limiting") NEAR/3 "epidemic$"
+          ("stop" OR "stopped" OR "stopping" OR "limit" OR "limiting") NEAR/3 ("epidemic$" OR "pandemic$" OR "outbreak$" OR "spread" OR "transmission") )
-        )
       OR "vaccinate" OR "vaccination"
       OR "antimalarial$"
-      OR (("develop*" OR "research*") NEAR/3 ("medicine$" OR "vaccine$" OR "cure" OR "drug$")) )
+      OR (("develop*" OR "research*") NEAR/5 ("medicine$" OR "vaccine$" OR "cure" OR "drug$")) )
 )